autopi-io/documentation/docs/guides/adding_a_new_widget_from_scratch.md

 :::note
 Since you can only create loggers for commands that are located in your own library, the last part is important.
-You will need to add commands from the community library to your own in order to use them.
+You will need to add commands from the community library to your own to use them.
 :::

 ![Add command](/img/guides/adding_a_new_widget_from_scratch/add_command.jpeg)

 ## Loggers - What Should be Logged

-Now that you have found out what should be logged, you need to setup the device to actually log it.
+Now that you have found out what should be logged, you need to setup the device to log it.
 This is done under the Loggers section (Car Explorer > Loggers).
 To create a new logger, just press the "Create" button and you will get this screen:

 ![Create logger](/img/guides/adding_a_new_widget_from_scratch/create_logger.jpeg)

 From the PID list we simply select the PID you want to start logging.
 The list contains all the PID located in your library and only those you've moved to your library.
 Secondly you enter the interval you want log data with.
 The interval is time in seconds over which the logger will get executed on the device.
-For example and interval of 30 seconds means that the logger will get executed every 30 seconds.
-When you create your new logger, you can sync the changes to the device and it will start logging immediately.
+For example, an interval of 30 seconds means that the logger will get executed every 30 seconds.
+When you create your new logger, you can sync the changes to the device, and it will start logging immediately.

 ## Widgets - Select Logged Data